 Any event, that may or may not be described herein above, that violates or tends to violate the BalboaTech.com AUP.

-Given that “SPAM” is a federally unlawful action, and depending on the gravity of circumstances, violators may be issued a “one-time” warning e-mail or immediate termination without refunds of any kind with or without notice.
-If issued, this e-mail will warn a violator that their continued violation of US Code Title 47 will result in termination of all services, without refund, as well as reporting to the Federal District Attorney for wanton violation of the law.
-Either after this “one-time” warning, or in severe instances, a party subscribing to the BalboaTech services may not even be notified of their termination and promptly removed and banned from BalboaTech’s network and/or billed a $500 network reputation damage fee which will be sought to the fullest extent of the law.
-This includes, but is not limited to: The deletion of any account on the service, the deletion of any websites hosted on servers of the service, and the blocking of any and all known IP Addresses associated with party subscribing to the BalboaTech services; after forensics investigations to gather as much information about the offender(s) as is possible.
+Given that “SPAM” is a federally unlawful action, and depending on the gravity of circumstances, violators may be issued a “one-time” warning e-mail.
+If issued, this e-mail will warn a violator that their continued violation of US Code Title 47 will result in termination of all services, without refund, as well as reporting to the FTC and Federal District Attorney for wanton violation of the law.
+Either after this “one-time” warning, or in severe instances, a party subscribing to the BalboaTech services may not even be notified of their termination and promptly removed and banned from BalboaTech’s network.
+This includes, but is not limited to: The deletion of any account on the service, the deletion of any websites hosted on servers of the service, and the blocking of any and all known IP Addresses associated with party subscribing to the BalboaTech services.
 Instances of “SPAM” received should have their headers examined by the recipient and be promptly reported to the owner of the source network to be investigated by their abuse department.